digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 Introduction
 ************

 The term operational datastore (ODS) usually refers to a database that mirrors the ledger and allows for efficient querying.
 The Participant Query Store (PQS) feature acts as an ODS for the participant node.
+PQS provides a unidirectional path for exporting data from the ledger event stream to a PostgreSQL datastore.
+Data is exported in an append-only fashion and provides a stable view of data for purposes such as point-in-time queries.
 It stores contract creation, contract archival, and exercise information in a PostgreSQL database using a JSONB column format.
 You access the data using SQL over a JDBC connection.

 The PQS is intended for high throughput and complex queries, for which the Canton ledger (gRPC Ledger API) and the JSON API are not optimized.
 The PQS is useful for: